Compiling Code LLMs into Lightweight Executables

 \section{Conclusion and Future Work}

-In this work, we present \tool, a synthesis- and compiler-inspired framework for optimizing code LLM inference programs.
-By combining quantization with LLVM-based GEMV optimization, \tool generates low-bitwidth, memory- and compute-efficient executables that run on commodity CPUs.
-When evaluated on Code Llama, MagicCoder, and OpenCodeInterpreter, \tool achieves up to 10.5$\times$ speedup and 6.4$\times$ memory reduction over the original pipelines while maintaining near full-precision accuracy, with an average 0.27\% pass@1 loss.
-Compared with an \textsc{int8} baseline, it delivers up to 6.61\% higher pass@1, 2.2$\times$ speedup, and 1.6$\times$ lower memory usage.
+In this work, we present \tool, a synthesis- and compiler-inspired framework for optimizing Code LLM inference programs.
+By combining K-Means-based weight quantization with an LLVM-based GEMV rewrite, \tool\ generates low-bitwidth, memory- and compute-efficient executables that run on commodity CPUs.
+When evaluated on Code Llama, MagicCoder, and OpenCodeInterpreter, \tool\ achieves up to a 10.5$\times$ speedup and a 6.4$\times$ memory reduction over the original pipelines while maintaining near full-precision accuracy, with an average pass@1 loss of only 0.27\%.
+Compared with an \textsc{int8} baseline, it delivers up to 6.96\% higher pass@1, a 2.2$\times$ speedup, and 1.6$\times$ lower memory usage.
 The end-to-end quantization and compilation process takes only 17 minutes for a 7B model, which makes deployment practical on personal devices.
-Currently, \tool targets inference pipelines based on the llama.c design because of its popularity and lightweight, dependency-free structure, which enables fine-grained control over model loading and kernel replacement.
-In future work, we plan to extend support to other implementations, such as llama.cpp and PyTorch or TensorFlow pipelines, and broaden the optimization pass to additional kernels to enable batch processing and support encoder-decoder and multimodal architectures.
+Currently, \tool\ targets inference pipelines based on the llama.c design, because of its popularity and lightweight, dependency-free structure, which enables fine-grained control over model loading and kernel replacement.
+In future work, we plan to extend support to other implementations, such as llama.cpp and PyTorch or TensorFlow pipelines, and to broaden the optimization pass to additional kernels so that it can enable batch processing and support encoder-decoder and multimodal architectures.